NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 * Actuator & Sensor pins can be multiplexed or expanded along with any control input pins through 8/16-bit i2c expanders for pin-limited controllers.
 * Library data can be built into onboard Flash or exported onto external storage to additionally save on compiled sketch size.

 Designed primarily for Arduino and Arduino-compatible build environments.
-PlatformIO, Espressif, Teensy, STM32, Pico, and other supported toolchains may also be used.
+PlatformIO can also be used with supported Arduino cores for Espressif, Teensy, STM32, RP2040/RP2350, and other compatible targets.

 Datasheet links include: [DS18B20 Temperature Sensor](https://github.com/NachtRaveVL/Simple-Hydroponics-Arduino/blob/main/extra/DS18B20.pdf), [DHT12 Air Temperature and Humidity Sensor](https://github.com/NachtRaveVL/Simple-Hydroponics-Arduino/blob/main/extra/dht12.pdf), [4502c Analog pH Sensor (writeup)](https://github.com/NachtRaveVL/Simple-Hydroponics-Arduino/blob/main/extra/ph-sensor-ph-4502c.pdf), but many more are available online.

-*If this work is useful, project support is always appreciated through [Patreon](www.patreon.com/nachtrave).*
+*If this work is useful, project support is always appreciated through [Patreon](https://www.patreon.com/nachtrave).*

 ## About